ktraff/style-guides/style/javascript.md

 #### Line length

-Lines should not exceed 79 characters.
-(This is called the "80 character rule," leaving 1 character for the newline.)
+Lines should not exceed 119 characters.
+(This is longer than the "80 character rule," leaving 1 character for the newline.)

-This is consistent with our Python style guide, which adheres to PEP8.

 #### Imports